jyates/cruise-control-wiki/REST-APIs.md

 * Decommission a broker from the Kafka cluster
 * Trigger a workload balance
 * Stop the current proposal execution task
+* Pause metrics load sampling
+* Resume metrics load sampling

 The partition movement will be divided into small batches.
-At any given time, there will only be at most N replicas (configured by num.concurrent.partition.movements.per.broker) moving into / out of each broker.
+At any given time, there will only be at most `N` replicas (configured by `num.concurrent.partition.movements.per.broker`) moving into / out of each broker.

 All the POST actions except stopping current execution task has a dry-run mode, which only generate the rebalance proposals and estimated result but not really execute the proposals.
 To avoid accidentally triggering of data movement, by default all the POST actions are in dry-run mode.
 To let Kafka Cruise Control actually move data, users need to explicitly set dryrun=false.